 Should I Get Experience Shadowing in a Specific Specialty?

-In Dr. Nuguri’s case: “I shadowed a pediatric cardiologist, cardiologist, gastroenterologist, and a general surgeon.
+"I shadowed a pediatric cardiologist, cardiologist, gastroenterologist, and a general surgeon.
 I volunteered at a free clinic.
 I learned a lot about the emotional vulnerability patients come with and how to treat different groups of people (acute cases, children, elderly, etc.)”

-It goes without saying day for a family medicine specialist differs wildly from a day in emergency medicine, just cardiology differs from neurosurgery, and so on.
+It goes without saying day for a family medicine specialist differs wildly from a day in emergency medicine, just as cardiology differs from neurosurgery, and so on.
 There’s no substitute for the kind of direct observation that good shadowing experiences provide, so cast a wide net and use it to give yourself as complete a sense as possible of your potential career paths.
 Create a short list of specializations that interest you and see if you can get shadowing experience for at least three of these!

 What Is the Difference Between Shadowing and Clinical Experience?